 This accessible publication is ideal for a broad, interdisciplinary audience including those involved in the economic and financial fields as well as art lovers, art market participants and social and cultural scholars.

 1. Introduction 2.
 The Art Market: A Historical Perspective 3.
 The Art Sector in China: Traditional, Maoist and Globalized Periods 4.
 Main Conceptual Features of the Art Market: What is Art?
 How to Value it?
 How Art Trade is Organized?
 5. Recessions, Financial Crises and War: Impact on the Art Sector 6.
 How the Super-Rich is Shaping the Art Sector in an Era of High Inequality (with Paula Solimano).
 7. Investing in Art as Protection Against Economic Turbulence: Prices in the Cycle 1998-2018 8.
 Synthesis and Public Policy Issues

-Andrés Solimano is founder and Chairman of the International Center for Globalization and Development (CIGLOB).
+Andrés Solimano holds a Ph.D in Economics from MIT and is Founder and Chairman of the International Center for Globalization and Development (CIGLOB).
 He has held senior positions at the World Bank, the Inter-American Development Bank, the Latin American School of Social Sciences (FLACSO) and the United Nations.

 "Anyone interested in the art market, either simply as a consumer of art or an investor, should read this book.
 Especially those who consider art objects as also potential investment tools should find this book particularly useful." — Vito Tanzi, Honorary President of the International Institute of Public Finance (IIPF), Munich, Germany